Tachyon-Sonics/Modula2Java17/README.md

 - They potentially result in a *lot* of type casts in the generated Java code, especially when 1 byte and 2 bytes types are used, because Java promotes every operators to 4 bytes.
 - The generated code is in general *not* compatible with the standard library, because the later is based on the non-strict 32-bit and 16-bit data models.
 Using the strict data models will usually require you to manually adapt the code from the standard library as well.

+#### Loose unsigned types

+Depending on the data model, the use of unsigned types (`SHORTCARD`, `CARDINAL` and `LONGCARD`) can result in a lot of boilerplate in the generated code, because the Java code has to use helper methods to handle signed Java types as unsigned.

+If you known that one of the unsigned type will never be used with values greater than that of the corresponding signed type in your Modula-2 code, you can tell the compiler to use signed arithmetic instead, in order to simplify the generated Java code.

+For instance, if you use a 64-bit model and you know that in your Modula-2 code, a `LONGCARD` will never be greater than 2<sup>63</sup> - 1 (the maximum value for the corresponding signed type `LONGINT`), the compiler can emit simpler code by treating unsigned 64 bit types as signed.
+This makes the unsigned type effectively one bit less, 63 bits in that case.

+This feature is enabled by the `-lu` command-line option, with a comma-separated list of sizes (in bits) for which unsigned numbers of those sizes must be treated as signed.
+For example `-lu 32,64` will use `int` for `CARDINAL` and `long` for `LONGCARD` (assuming 32-bit data model), without using any helper methods like `compareUnsigned()` or `divideUnsigned()`.

+Obviously, when this option is used, if a value of an unsigned type exceed the maximum value of its signed counterpart, undefined behavior will result as the value might become negative.
+This option generates simpler Java code, but is less compatible and should be used with care.

 ### Records